-The n-th partial sums of the following series are true for each positive integer n.
+The n-th partial sums below are true for each positive integer n.

-in (I) and (II) represent the special values of a new generic formula that we define it as an extensive notation from Hurwitz zeta function [1*] for n-th partial sum as follows
+The notationsandin (I) and (II) represent the special values of a new generic formula, which we define as an extensive notation from Hurwitz zeta function [1*] for n-th partial sum as follows:

 ,